Hannah Davidson

 Responsibilities include:

-• Tutor for the Beginner’s German first year undergraduate module L103 - responsible for pastoral support of 18 students, giving tutorials and marking asssignments
+• Tutor for the Beginner’s German first year undergraduate module L103 - responsible for pastoral support of around 20 students, giving tutorials and marking asssignments

 • Learning Advisor for two elementary Spanish courses